Karag0/cvface/README.md

 # cvface
 **WARNING: THIS SCRIPT WILL WORK ONLY IN DEBUGGING MODE**
 **Real-Time Hand and Face Tracking with Eye Angle Calculation**
-This project demonstration face, eyes and hands tracking using opencc and mediapipe libraries.
+This project demonstration face, eyes and hands tracking using opencv and mediapipe libraries.

 #### Features:
 - Hand landmark detection with connections.